 P-40: FIGHTER IS A REBUILT PIECE OF WWII HISTORY

-The question is constantly asked: Why would a man of Zen so purported to be as I am as found in Dark Luminosity and elsewhere, have any interest at all in P-40s or any other aircraft for that matter, at least at the level I seem to have?
+"In that I seem to have page after page on the internet dedicated to the airworthiness and fighting capability of the P-40 the question is constantly asked: Why would a man of Zen so purported to be as I am as found in Dark Luminosity and elsewhere, have any interest at all in P-40s or any other aircraft for that matter, at least at the level I seem to have?"

 Secondly, pure coincidence.
-You can call it karma or fate, but the fact that the guy I knew in high school liked the Flying Tigers and thus then P-40s which led to him participating in the complete restoration of one.
+You can call it karma, fate, destiny, or give it no name at all, but the fact that aforementioned Kent I knew in high school liked the Flying Tigers and thus then P-40s which led to him participating in the complete restoration of one.
 Me hearing about his endeavors led me to the hanger where the restoration was going on and there I overheard a conversation that eventually gave me the answers to a question that had plagued me for a very long time.
-The question stemmed from the following:
+The question stemmed from the following as found at the source so cited:

 THE GHOST AND THE HAUNTED B-29